twilio/voice-quickstart-ios/README.md

 # Twilio Voice Swift Quickstart for iOS

+> Note: Our Voice iOS SDKs versions up to 4.3.0 are not compatible with Apps built using Xcode 11 and deployed on an iOS 13 device.
+We are working on providing support for Xcode 11 and iOS 13 in an upcoming release.
+Please refer to this [advisory](https://support.twilio.com/hc/en-us/articles/360035005593-iOS-13-Xcode-11-Breaking-Changes) and this [GitHub issue](https://github.com/twilio/voice-quickstart-swift/issues/251) for more information.

+## Get started with Voice on iOS:
 > NOTE: These sample applications use the Twilio Voice 4.x APIs.
 For examples using our 2.x APIs, please see the [2.x](https://github.com/twilio/voice-quickstart-swift/tree/2.x) branch.
 If you are using SDK 2.x, we highly recommend planning your migration to 4.0 as soon as possible.
 Support for 2.x will cease 1/1/2020.
 Until then, SDK 2.x will only receive fixes for critical or security related issues.

-## Get started with Voice on iOS:
 * [Quickstart](#quickstart) - Run the quickstart app
 * [4.0 New Features](https://github.com/twilio/voice-quickstart-swift/blob/master/Docs/new-features-4.0.md) - New features in 4.0
 * [Migration Guide from 3.x to 4.x](https://github.com/twilio/voice-quickstart-swift/blob/master/Docs/migration-guide-3.x-4.x.md) - Migrating from 3.x to 4.x